aai-institute/practical-ai-act/docs/showcase/implementation-notes/bias.md

 The mitigation is applied to the training data before training the model, and the model is then trained on the mitigated dataset.
 This helps to ensure that the model does not learn biased patterns from the training data, leading to fairer predictions, at the expense of slightly worse model accuracy.

-The following plots compare the feature importance of the `SEX` feature for models that have been trained on the original dataset and on the mitigated dataset (see the page on [explainability](../../engineering-practice/explainability.md) for more details on the the SHAP approach).
+The following plots compare the feature importance of the `SEX` feature for models that have been trained on the original dataset and on the mitigated dataset (see the page on [explainability](../../engineering-practice/explainability.md) for more details on the SHAP approach).
 The plots on the left show the feature importance for the unmitigated dataset, while the plots on the right show the feature importance for the mitigated dataset.

 <div style="display: flex; justify-content: space-between; align-items: center; gap: 2em" markdown="span">